-Antonia Baedt Copenhagen, Denmark
+Antonia Baedt Cologne, Germany

 Only very recently I began to trust my own ability to tell stories with words, so capturing them in moving images and sounds is what I went for.
 I choose to work in the movie industry not because I love movies, but because I wanted to tell stories as intensely as possible.